HOME INFO FAQ SCHEDULE RESULTS DIRECTIONS TRAINING VOLUNTEERS CONTACT LINKS

 How much does it cost?

 Orienteering Louisville is a non-profit organization that is run by volunteers.
 The fees are used to cover the costs of making and printing maps, insurance, and other meet related expenses.
 Meet fees are $7 for club members, $7 for juniors (high school and below), and $10 for non-members.
-Fees for Summer Sprint meets are $2 for members, and $3 for non-members.
+Fee for Winter and Summer Sprint meets is $3.
 Special meets may have different fees.
-Annual club memberships are due on 1 Feb, and expire the following 1 Feb.
-Dues are $20 for individuals or groups, and $10 for juniors (high school and below).
+Annual club memberships are $20 for individuals and $25 for families, and are effective on the date of payment.
 In addition to the reduced fees at meets, members receive a $7 discount on the soon to be official Club Jersey, and discounts at every other club meet in the US.
 Most of our meets use electronic punching, and we charge $1 if you use one of our finger sticks. (back to questions)

 What courses are offered?